jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 ## threex.proceduralcity extension

-At usual, this code is gathered in easy-to-reuse threex package, [threex.proceduralcity](https://github.com/jeromeetienne/threex.proceduralcity).
+As usual, this code is gathered in easy-to-reuse threex package, [threex.proceduralcity](https://github.com/jeromeetienne/threex.proceduralcity).
 It makes stuff super simple, just create an instance and it will return a ```THREE.Mesh```.